← All ArticlesFree 6-Day Trial

 Cognitive behavioral therapy (CBT) addresses the cognitive and behavioral components of chronic migraine — particularly catastrophic thinking about pain, avoidance behaviors that reinforce disability, and behavioral triggers like overuse of acute medication.
 CBT for headache has Level A evidence in multiple clinical guidelines.

-Acupuncture: Endorsed by Headache Societies
+Acupuncture for Migraine Relief: Endorsed by Headache Societies

 Acupuncture for migraine prevention has been studied in numerous large randomized trials, including a 2016 Cochrane review of 22 trials finding that acupuncture reduces migraine frequency at least as effectively as preventive drug treatment, with fewer side effects.
 The German Headache Consortium and the European Federation of Neurological Societies both recognize acupuncture as an effective preventive option.